snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

 ### Application specific preferences

 1. Finder
+    * Preferences
         * Sidebar
             * Check your username so `/Users/username` directory is visible in finder
             * Uncheck iCloud Drive if you're not using it.
+    * Toolbar > View
+        * Click on Show Path Bar
 1. iTerm2
     * Open iTerm2
     * Toolbar > iTerm2 >